Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Discussions and Conclusions

-The largest comoving wavenumbers $k$ probed by cosmological observations follow $ k_{\mathrm{CMB}} \lesssim k_{\mathrm{Ly\text{-}\alpha}} \lesssim k_{\mathrm{JWST}} \lesssim k_{\mathrm{MWS}} $, corresponding to the CMB, Lyman-$\alpha$ forest, JWST, and Milky Way satellite observations, respectively.
-However, the constraining power of a cosmological observation depends both on the dataset as well as the nature of the suppression at the largest $k$ scales probed by it.
+The largest comoving wavenumbers $k$ probed by cosmological observations follow $ k_{\mathrm{CMB}} \lesssim k_{\mathrm{Ly\text{-}\alpha}} \lesssim k_{\mathrm{JWST}} \lesssim k_{\mathrm{MWS}} $, corresponding to the CMB, Lyman-$\alpha$ forest, JWST, and MWS observations, respectively.
+However, the constraining power of a cosmological observation depends on both the dataset and the nature of the suppression at the largest $k$ scales it probes.
 Due to these factors, for $n = 0$, the resulting limits are weaker than those from the Lyman-$\alpha$ and MWS observations.
-We show the corresponding constraint plots in the \textit{Supplemental material}.
+We show the corresponding constraint plots in the \textit{Supplemental Material}\cite{suppmat}.

-For scenarios where the power spectrum is suppressed at large $k$, the top-hat filter function predicts an overabundance of low-mass halos since it does not sufficiently damp the contributions at the small scales and includes residual fluctuations\,\cite{Leo:2018odn}.
-For DM-baryon interactions, a more suitable choice is to use the Sharp-$k$ filter\,\cite{Schneider:2013ria, 2013MNRAS.428.1774B} or the Smooth-$k$ filter function\,\cite{Leo:2018odn}.
-However, since the top-hat filter predicts an excess of low-mass halos, the suppression caused by DM–baryon interactions is partly compensated by this choice of filter.
-Thus, to isolate the suppression due to the scattering significantly, higher values of the interaction cross-section are required.
-If alternative filter functions that already incorporate this suppression were used, the theoretically calculated UVLF values would be lower than those observed even for smaller cross sections.
-Our choice of the top Hat filter function thus yields conservative limits.
+Even though we used the smooth-$k$ filter function in our ``JWST+'' setup, we find that applying this filter function only to the spectroscopic data used in the ``JWST Spec-z" setup does not lead to any substantial change in our results compared to using the \textit{top-hat} filter function.
+This is possibly attributed to the sparse nature of the data, which is expected to change as we observe more galaxies at these redshifts.
+However, the suppression of smaller structures can change the merger rate in the early Universe, as in such cases the number of smaller halos decreases.
+This can lead to reduced halo accretion rates which become relevant for warm dark matter (WDM) or IDM scenarios.
+We study the effect of suppression in accretion rate for $n = -2$ case for the ``JWST+" setup and present our results in the \textit{Supplemental Material} \cite{suppmat}.

 The UVLF data carry information not only about the cosmological model, but also about the astrophysics at such high redshifts.
 Pre-JWST astrophysical models within the $\Lambda$CDM cosmology have failed to explain the JWST data on galaxy abundance\,\cite{Parashari2023, Sabti2024, Boylan-Kolchin:2022kae}.
-To ensure the robustness of our results, we marginalize over the astrophysical parameters so that the limits become insensitive to the choice of the astrophysical modeling.
+To ensure the robustness of our results, we marginalize over the astrophysical parameters so that the limits become insensitive to the choice of astrophysical modeling.